 For a less hardcore (but every bit as rewarding) hike, head to Parque Nacional Rincón de la Vieja in Guanacaste, where a 6km circuit unfolds in the shadow of a smoking volcano.

 The mountain scenery makes a stunning backdrop for all those hiking and horse-riding excursions.
-Take a trip to the Grand Canyon of the Yellowstone to experience that glorious diversity — from the Mammoth Hot Springs and Old Faithful Geyser, to azure Yellowstone Lake and sub-alpine Hayden Valley.
+Take a trip to the Grand Canyon of Yellowstone to experience that glorious diversity — from the Mammoth Hot Springs and Old Faithful Geyser to Azure Yellowstone Lake and sub-alpine Hayden Valley.